 You have to grow as a manager so your team will grow with you.
-You have to lead, inspire, and motivate your employees so they can chart their own paths in the corporate ladder, with the goal of leveraging their success and strengths to achieve your company’s overall goals and objectives.
+You have to lead, inspire, and motivate your employees so they can chart their paths on the corporate ladder, to leverage their success and strengths to achieve your company’s overall goals and objectives.

 Remember, a team is much more than the sum of its parts.
 With teamwork and collaboration, a team can achieve unimaginable goals.

 With that in mind, here are five strategies you can apply to enhance teamwork, cooperation, communication, and collaboration in your company.

 Strategies for team building

 Work with no play makes employees dull, unmotivated, and socially distant.
 It increases burnout and causes employees to leave their jobs prematurely.

 Everything doesn’t have to be solely centered around deadlines, output, productivity, and profits.
 It should also be centered around people’s well-being, both physical and mental.

 Let’s take a break sometimes and allow your team members to have fun.
 Go on a group vacation and just bond and be merry.

 This is for having fun and leaving office worries behind.
 No strings attached, nothing related to work.

 You can participate in group games, sporting events, philanthropic endeavors, community development activities, and anything that can be done by a group of friends.